Links we shine on

-Federal Incentive: Income Tax Credit (Investment Tax Credit or ITC) for Solar Energy
+Federal Incentive: Income Tax Credit for solar energy

-Until the end of 2023, a federal income tax credit is available for 26% of the total cost of purchase and installation (including sales tax) of a solar photovoltaic system provided the solar system owner has sufficient tax liability.
-This tax credit is a dollar-for-dollar reduction in taxes owed and can be used by either individuals or businesses.
+In August, the Inflation Reduction Act (IRA) of 2022 passed, extending the Federal Investment Tax Credit (ITC) until the end of 2032.
+The ITC is now available for 30% of the total cost of purchase and installation (including sales tax) of a solar photovoltaic system, providing the owner has sufficient tax liability.
+This tax credit is a dollar-for-dollar reduction in taxes owed, usable by individuals or businesses.
 Consult your tax adviser to learn how this tax policy affects you.

-As of July 1 2019, the purchase and installation of a solar system in Washington (size 1 KW to 100 KW) is exempt from state sales tax.
+As of July 1, 2019, the purchase and installation of a solar system in Washington (size 1 KW to 100 KW) are exempt from state sales tax.
 Customers are not required to pay sales tax at the time of installation.
-This incentive was passed by the state legislature to support the continued growth of clean renewable electricity in our state.
+The state legislature passed this incentive to support the continued growth of clean, renewable electricity in our state.
 Installation must be completed by Dec.
-31 2029, to qualify for the sales and use tax exemption.
+31, 2029, to qualify for the sales and use tax exemption.

 Utility Incentive: Net Metering

-Net Metering is designed to allow customers to generate electricity to offset up to 100% of what they use over one year, but net metering does not offset the utility’s monthly minimum or base rate.
-Learn more by going to your utility’s website and search for “net metering” or “customer generation.”
+Net Metering allows customers to generate electricity to offset up to 100% of their use over one year.
+Still, Net Metering does not offset the utility’s monthly minimum or base rate.
+Learn more by visiting your utility’s website and searching for “net metering” or “customer generation.”
 Some large utilities are PSE, Seattle City Light, Snopud, Pacific Power, Tacoma Power, Avista.

 In Washington, Net Metering is a one-for-one credit for each kilowatt-hour when total solar system capacity is between 1 kW to 100 kW.
-Utilities are not required to offer Net Metering to additional customers once their minimum obligation is met so customers should check first with their utility to find out if net metering is available to you.
+Utilities are not required to offer Net Metering to additional customers once their minimum obligation is met.
+Customers should first check with their utility to see if Net Metering is available.
 Net Metering is an agreement between a utility and its customer, so be sure to get a copy of that agreement.